INAPPROPRIATE DOG BEHAVIOR AT HOLIDAY PARTIES

 3. It’s tempting to assume that the house dog, who normally moves with the flow of weekly schedules, regular mealtimes, morning squirrel watch, afternoon UPS guard, and various naps and lounging episodes through the day could roll with holiday events in his home with little adjustment.
 But this is far from the truth.

-He’s built to be highly sensitive to changes in his environment (his existence as a species depends on it) such that contrast between his usual home life and the assault of smells, trees, decorations, rearranged furniture, and his person’s stress around such events is finely tuned.
+He’s built to be highly sensitive to changes in his environment (his existence as a species depends on it).
+The contrast between his usual home life and the assault of new smells, and his person’s holiday stress is finely tuned.
 He’s highly sensitive to it all, often reflecting the very moods of his owner.

-While little can be done to lessen this, other than being mindful and actively trying to mitigate human stress during the holidays, please just keep it in mind and practice forgiveness and kindness to your dog.
+While you can’t do much to control this other than being mindful and actively trying to mitigate human stress during the holidays, please just keep it in mind and practice forgiveness and kindness to your dog.

 4. Whether you’re attending an event where there is a resident dog or three, or if the event is at your home with your own dog, we can no longer focus only on a dog’s behavior as an acceptable measure of his party success or failure.
 We have to consider the dog’s emotional well being during said event, and whether or not he’s having a good experience or a stressful (bad) one.